gatsbyjs/gatsby/docs/blog/2019-02-11-gatsby-themes-livestream-and-example/index.md

   - getting-started
 ---

-One of the most exciting things we’re working on at Gatsby right now is themes.
+One of the most exciting things we're working on at Gatsby right now is themes.

 You can find more details in [the announcement post](/blog/2018-11-11-introducing-gatsby-themes/) and [why we think themes are important](/blog/2019-01-31-why-themes/), but the short version is this: